Jbpalmera/jb-blog-site/README.md

 ## database Configuration
 >- Download the user_management_db.sql
->- create a table inside phpmyadmin >- run xampp and kindly go to http://localhost/phpmyadmin
+>- create a table inside phpmyadmin
+>- run xampp and kindly go to http://localhost/phpmyadmin
->- import the SQL file>
+>- import the SQL file
->- after successful im>ort go to the files and under JbWebApp folder Config>database.php  configure your database credentials
+>- after successful import go to the files and under JbWebApp folder Config>database.php  configure your database credentials
->- run new termina>
+>- run new terminal
->- cd JbwebAp>
+>- cd JbwebApp
->- php spark >erve
+>- php spark serve
->- and succce>sfuly run the project or access localhost:8080
+>- and succcessfuly run the project or access localhost:8080

 ## Server Requirements